vknan/React_Django_Full_Stack/README.md

 # React_Django_Full_Stack
 This is a Full Stack React Django Application `React-Django Integrated using django-cors-headers, middleware and other configuration.`

+# Install Python 3.12 version
+- While Installing ensure you tick the box "Add to Python 3.12 to Path"
+- Check installed version using `python --version` or `python3 --version`
+- By this you have `PIP` is also installed on your system.
+- use command `pip install virtualenv`
+- Then create virtual environment using`virtualenv myenv`
+- use command `cd myenv`
+- use command `.\Scripts\Activate.ps1` to activate
+- use command `deactivate` to deactivate environment

 # Running Django Application (Backend Terminal)
 1. Change directory inside Django project by `cd Vijay_Portfolio`
 1. Activate Virtual Environment by using terminal command `source myenv/Scripts/activate`